reframejs/reframe/docs/overview.template.md

   Every dynamic server response is cached with a Etag header, and every static server response is indefinitely cached.
   (By assigning the static asset to a hashed URL, and by setting the `Cache-Control` header to `immutable` and `max-age`'s maxium value.)
+- Pages that load a minimal amount of browser-side JavaScript
 - DOM-static pages.
   <br/>
   A page can be configured to be rendered only on the server.